kubedb/docs/docs/guides/mariadb/tls/configure/index.md

 root@mysql-tls-0:/# mysql -uroot -p${MYSQL_ROOT_PASSWORD}
 mysql: [Warning] Using a password on the command line interface can be insecure.
-Welcome to the MySQL monitor.
+Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 27
+Your MariaDB connection id is 27
-Server version: 8.0.23 MySQL Community Server - GPL
+Server version: 8.0.23 MariaDB Community Server - GPL

 Copyright (c) 2000, 2021, Oracle and/or its affiliates.